[Last update: July 25, 2019: I’ve added a new section on the upcoming and major licensing changes due October 2019]

 - PowerApps for Dynamics 365, which includes all capabilities from PowerApps Plan 2 but access is restricted to Dynamics 365 entities and APIs

 - [Update Jan 31st, 2019 –thanks @jukkan!]
 PowerApps Plan 2 for Dynamics 365, which includes the ability to run standalone applications and less limitations on use rights – see details here

 You can review the detailed licensing and capabilities here.

-Bottom line for both Flow and PowerApps is that you either use the free license as part of Office 365, or purchase any number of Plan 1 and Plan 2 licenses, per user.
+The bottom line for both Flow and PowerApps is that you either use the free license as part of Office 365 or purchase any number of Plan 1 and Plan 2 licenses, per user.
 From now on I’ll refer to P1 and P2 when I mean Plan 1 and Plan 2.

 You can, and probably should mix and match licensing.
 Start with the free plans, and go to P1 for power users that absolutely require premium features.